Gilchrist in Galveston County, Texas — The American South (West South Central)

 Erected 1963 by Texas Game and Fish Commission.

 Location.
 Marker has been reported missing.
 It was located near 29° 30.498′ N, 94° 30.051′ W. Marker was in Gilchrist, Texas, in Galveston County.
 Marker could be reached from State Highway 87 north of North Bauer Lane, on the left when traveling north.
+Marker is located on the northwest side of Rollover Pass.
 Touch for map.
-Marker is located on the northwest side of Rollover Pass.
 Marker was in this post office area: Gilchrist TX 77617, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 18 miles of this location, measured as the crow flies.
 High Island (approx. 7.4 miles away); Graydon (approx. 16.4 miles away); Birthplace of Governor Ross Shaw Sterling (1875-1949) (approx. 17˝ miles away).